consistent-milk12/docs-md/generated_docs/object/read/index.md

 - `fn symbol_by_index(&self, index: SymbolIndex) -> Result<<Self as >::Symbol>`

   Get the debugging symbol at the given index.

+  The meaning of the index depends on the object file.

+  Returns an error if the index is invalid.

 - `fn symbols(&self) -> <Self as >::SymbolIterator`

   Get an iterator for the debugging symbols in the file.

+  This may skip over symbols that are malformed or unsupported.

+  For Mach-O files, this does not include STAB entries.

 - `fn dynamic_symbol_table(&self) -> Option<<Self as >::SymbolTable>`

   Get the dynamic linking symbol table, if any.

+  Only ELF has a separate dynamic linking symbol table.
+  Consider using `Self::exports` or `Self::imports` instead.

 - `fn dynamic_symbols(&self) -> <Self as >::SymbolIterator`

   Get an iterator for the dynamic linking symbols in the file.

+  This may skip over symbols that are malformed or unsupported.

+  Only ELF has dynamic linking symbols.
+  Other file formats will return an empty iterator.
+  Consider using `Self::exports` or `Self::imports` instead.

 - `fn dynamic_relocations(&self) -> Option<<Self as >::DynamicRelocationIterator>`

   Get the dynamic relocations for this file.

+  Symbol indices in these relocations refer to the dynamic symbol table.

+  Only ELF has dynamic relocations.

 - `fn imports(&self) -> Result<Vec<Import<'data>>>`